Veganbaking.net Vegan Baking Recipes Fats Vegan Butter Recipes How to Make Vegan Butter - Regular Vegan Butter - Coconut Oil Base

 I make Vegan Butter in large batches and store it in my freezer.
 The night before I bake I transfer it to my refrigerator or kitchen counter depending on the consistency my recipe calls for.

-Understanding Real ButterTo create vegan butter we must understand real butter.
-Real butter consists of about 78% fat, 18% water and 4% milk solids.
+Understanding Real ButterTo create Vegan Butter we must understand traditional dairy-based butter.
+Dairy butter consists of about 78% fat, 18% water and 4% milk solids.
 In Europe, the fat is usually even higher in proportion to the water.
 The milk solids are responsible for emulsifying the fat and water, adding additional flavor and allowing the margarine to melt softly.
 I decided that in order to have a tasty vegan drop-in replacement for butter and margarine in things like laminated doughs and pie crusts, I'd have to stick to these figures.
 And heck, I'd might as well do my best to make it taste awesome as a spread too.

 Real butter comes from heavy cream.
 The fat globules in the cream are completely surrounded and suspended in a network of emulsifying compounds in the water.
 As you shake the cream, the fats get shaken out of their emulsifying network, find each other and join together.
 As they join together they start to solidify and the water can be drained away to a point.
 The result is butter.

 Designing Vegan ButterIn regards to fat I'd have to use something that's solid at room temperature and not be palm oil due to the environmental issues associated with it.
 Coconut oil is perfect for this application because it's available refined (unflavored) and unrefined (with coconut flavor intact).
 Cocoa butter comes in a close second but let's face it- it has an overwhelming chocolate flavor.
-So I developed a bonus White Chocolate Vegan Butter so there.
+To capitalize on this, I developed a bonus White Chocolate Vegan Butter.
 Here's to hoping coconut oil and cocoa butter production don't lead to habitat destruction as their popularity rises.

 Coconut oil supposedly has health benefits over other fats but as of this writing it really depends on who you talk to.
 One camp insists that coconut fat is made up of medium-chain fatty acids that are small enough to the point of where they don't get stored as much as other fats and result in quick-burning energy.
 This camp also insists that the high amount of saturated fat in coconut oil isn't detrimental to health as other saturated fats.
 The other camp pledges that all saturated fats are bad and should be avoided.
 I personally think it's too early to say one is right and the other is wrong and happily exercise the everything in moderation approach.